May201/CIMilestone1/README.md

  Pictures have been sourced from free sources such as [Pexels](https://www.pexels.com/),[Unsplash](https://unsplash.com/) and [Pixabay](https://pixabay.com/).

+Mockups have been generated via [TechSini](https://techsini.com/multi-mockup/index.php)

  ## Acknowledgements

- Inspiration for the site UX was recieved from browinsg other sites such as Lonely Planet,Drop Chef etc..
+ Inspiration for the site UX was recieved from browinsg other sites such as [Lonely Planet](https://www.lonelyplanet.com/) , etc..